İzmir: Metro

+The metro in İzmir is operated by a municipally owned corporation that subordinates to the Izmir Metropolitan Municipality.
+It consists of one line, M1, as the rest of the urban sprawl is served by commuter rail and tram.
+Starting from Kaymakamlık station on the west end of the city, the line expands inbetween the city centre and provides coverage until Evka 3 in Bornova.
+The 27-kilometres long M1 carries over 293 thousand passengers on a daily basis.

+Over the years, the hike in population and congestion caused the authorities to seek numerous additions to the network.
+As of 2025, M2, encompassing over Konak and Buca is still under construction and is expected to be introduced to service by 2027.
+M3, M4, and M5 are among the planned lines.

 Regional rail

 İZBAN, formerly known as Egeray, is a commuter rail system connecting metropolitan and suburban area of İzmir.
 It is the busiest commuter railway in Turkey, serving about 150,000 passengers daily. İZBAN is a portmanteau of the words "İzmir" and "Banliyö".

-Established in 2006, İZBAN was formed to revive commuter rail in İzmir. İZBAN began operations in 2010 and currently operates a 136 km long system with 40 stations, consisting of two lines: the Southern Line and the Northern Line.
+Established in 2006, İZBAN was formed to revive commuter rail in İzmir. İZBAN began operations in 2010 and currently operates a 136 km long system with 41 stations.

 İZBAN A.Ş. operates the railway and is owned 50% by the Turkish State Railways and 50% by the İzmir Metropolitan Municipality.

 Tram

-İzmir's latest tram system is owned by the metropolitan municipality and operated by İzmir Metro A.Ş. in two independent lines – one in Karşıyaka, opened in 2017, and the other in Konak, opened in 2018.
+İzmir's latest tram system is owned by the metropolitan municipality and operated by İzmir Metro A.Ş. in three independent lines – one in Karşıyaka, opened in 2017, one in Konak, opened in 2018, and one in Çiğli, opened in 2024.

 Public transportation statistics

 The average amount of time people spend commuting with public transit in İzmir, for example to and from work on a weekday is 62 minutes, and 13% of public transit riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 15 minutes, while 27% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 10.4 km, while 22% travel for over 12 km in a single direction.